githin27/DIAG_NN_UFORMER/README.md

 ## Data Preparation

-*Note: For the purose of easiness, i have placed the necessary datasets for both denoise and deblur with train, validation, test datasets abd each dataset contains a number of 40 images.
-Either you can use the existing datasets or you can create your own by foloowing the instructions below.
+**Note: For the purose of easiness, i have placed the necessary datasets for both denoise and deblur with train, validation and test datasets with each dataset contains a number of 40 images.
+Either you can use the existing datasets or you can create your own by foloowing the instructions below.**

 ### Denoising